The Handmaid’s Tale finale explained – and how it sets up the acclaimed show’s sequel

 What is The Testaments?

-In 2019, it was confirmed that The Handmaid’s Tale’s showrunner, Bruce Miller, was stepping back from working on the show to start developing its sequel The Testaments.
+In 2023, it was confirmed that The Handmaid’s Tale’s showrunner, Bruce Miller, stepped back from working on the final season to help develop the show’s sequel The Testaments.

 The 2019 novel, also by Atwood, is set 15 years after the events of the original book and is told from the perspective of Aunt Lydia, who has also secretly joined the resistance against Gilead while still working within the regime.
 Ann Dowd has been recast in the part for the series.